-We have 3 kids, Roo is 13, Tigger is 9 and piglet is 4, essentially they are 3 kids at 3 different age groups and school groups in the olden days, but it’s just how things have worked out over the years, this wasn’t ever planned to be this separated in years but it just happened.
-Having this distance apart in years means there taste in things is largely different, so can they play together still?
+We have 3 kids, Roo is 13, Tigger is 9 and piglet is 4, essentially they are 3 kids at 3 different age groups and school groups in play, but it’s just how things have worked out over the years, this wasn’t ever planned to be this separated in years but it just happened.
+Having this distance apart in years means their taste in things is largely different, so can they play together still?

 They are all 3 very different characters, which also provides obstacles, Roo is the showpiece, the performer, dancer and actually very smart, though her common sense alludes her at times.
 But being a near 14-year-old teenage girl her taste in things is now very different, she’s almost an adult and is a full-on teen, this creates issues in not only her taste in things but her attitude also, it can be sporadic, to say the least, but this isn’t anything new from a teenager in the world.

 Tigger is the middle child, being a 9-year-old and near 10-year boy, like me, he’s surrounded by girls most of the time, but of the 3 is he’s the more reserved, pedantic, a little OCD, he’s a little different to them, he’s that nerdy geek boy that likes pop culture computers etc.